FAQs about the DP open book exam pilots

 Is it possible to participate in the OBE pilot for Language A with our Language A Language and Literature candidates?

-Schools offering both Language A Literature and Language and Literature course in the OBE pilot languages may consider participating as a control group school for the Language A Literature pilot.
+Schools offering both Language A Literature and Language and Literature course in the OBE pilot languages have been invited to become a control group school for the Language A Literature pilot study.

 Would a pilot subject currently offered as self-taught or taught via Pamoja be eligible for piloting as part of this study?